 Now, forget everything that we said about cards and simply use your smartphone.
 This is one of the safest ways to avoid jeopardising your card safety and data.
 You can use a digital wallet such as Apple Pay or Google Pay.

 One of the main concerns travelers have is fraud exposure.
 Thus the popularity of prepaid travel cards is increasing as it protects your primary bank account.
 However, prepaid cards have low withdrawal limits.
 Thus, you might get stuck without enough money at the end of your exciting day.
 Furthermore, travel cards may have a reload delay of up to 3 days if they are even reloadable, to begin with.
 This could, of course, cause very uncomfortable situations during your trip.

 Something as simple as installing internet banking can save you a lot of trouble if you run out of money and you have no way of transferring funds to your card.
 But be careful how you use it.
 Avoid public Wi-Fi networks to decrease the risk of your data being stolen.

 When it comes to cash, foreign exchange rates are a tricky subject.
 Do your homework beforehand and do some research on the destination you are going to visit.
 You can check the exchange rates online and plan on your budget accordingly.

-If you are coming form a country with a well-established currency such as Euros or US dollars, exchange rates are usually better outside of your home country.
-And of course, do not even consider exchanging cash at the airport as your funds will suffer very unfavourable rates.
+If you are coming from a country with a well-established currency such as Euros or US dollars, exchange rates are usually better outside of your home country.
+And of course, do not even consider exchanging cash at the airport as your funds will suffer very unfavorable rates.

-Even though cash comes with a lot of concerns and possible issues, it is good to have local currency on hand, as there are destinations where this might be the predominant method of payment.
+Even though cash comes with a lot of concerns and possible issues, it is good to have local currency on hand.
+Often there are destinations where this might be the predominant method of payment.

-When it comes to withdrawing money from ATMs, never accept conversion of currencies as the exchange rate would definitely not be beneficial for you.
+When it comes to withdrawing money from ATMs, never accept the conversion of currencies.
+The exchange rate would definitely not be beneficial for you.

 You might also want to read our blog on Challenger Banks: Niche is the New Black